Ratio of Debt-to-Income

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

 - Gross monthly income of $2,700 x .29 = $783 can be applied to housing

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

 If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our Loan Qualification Calculator.

 Remember these ratios are just guidelines.
-We'd be happy to go over pre-qualification to help you figure out how much you can afford.
-At Affordable Mortgage Financing, LLC., we answer questions about qualifying all the time.
+We would be happy to go over pre-qualification to help you figure out how much you can afford.
+At Affordable Mortgage Financing, LLC., we answer questions about qualifying often.
 Call us at (608) 372-9222.